-2.3 Vegetation Community Description - Ecological Land Classification
+2.3 Vegetation Community Description - Ecological Land Classification (ELC)

 ELC of vegetation communities was conducted based on the Ecological Land Classification System for Southern Ontario, first approximation (Lee et al. 1998).
 ELC was completed on the subject property by CVC on June 2, 2017 (Table 1).
 ELC of the remaining study area was completed by CVC's Natural Areas Inventory program in September 2014 and verified by CVC in the field on November 1, 2017.
 Physical characteristics and dominant flora species were recorded per ELC protocols.
 Remarks on natural disturbances (e.g., presence of invasive species), Significant Wildlife Habitat and human-made disturbances (e.g., dumping) were noted if encountered.
+Prior to undertaking the EIS and the detailed ELC of the subject property, CVC natural heritage staff reviewed the existing mapping and vegetation classifications provided in the City of Mississauga Natural Areas Survey for the site CRR1.